 - 70% alternative fuel/30% gasoline blend.

-ADOT offers details on AFV registration, including an infographic on alternative fuel and energy efficient license plates.
+ADOT offers details on AFV registration, and energy efficient license plates.
 Arizona Statues 28-2416 also covers AFV specifics.
 Or for general info on Arizona vehicle registration and license plates, check out our online guides.